RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

 \subsection{RQ 2: Application}

-After validating the effectiveness of RACA, we explore its potential for practical applications under real-world safety testing scenarios.
-Following~\cite{zhou2024understanding}, we consider two application tasks: test suite prioritization and attack prompt sampling.
+After validating the effectiveness of RACC, we explore its practical utility in two real-world safety testing scenarios: test suite prioritization and attack prompt sampling.
+For each application, we compare RACC's ensemble metrics (EI, EC, ER) against the neuron-level baseline (EN) and present coverage-guided batch-ranking curves that visualize the selection trajectory.